A Child Lured Out By An Emotional Connection

 Kilee, aged 3.5, is autistic and her family is more accustomed to her avoiding eye contact and seeming oblivious to visitors.
 A year ago, Kilee was completely withdrawn and obviously unhappy, but things are changing.
-During the past 12 months, she has been involved in Son-Rise, a programme designed to help her become a willing participant in life.
+During the past 12 months, she has been involved in The Son-Rise Program, an Autism Treatment programme designed to help her become a willing participant in life.

 Kilee’s introduction to the world begins with guests entering her playroom and her world, meeting her on her terms.

 During the 10 to 12 hours of daily playtime, Kilee is in charge of the activities.
 There are no orders or reprimands and whatever Kilee chooses to do is fine.
 The goals of her ‘guests’ or ‘facilitators’ include developing eye contact, word or word approximation and extending the length of appropriate play, even if this means joining Kilee in body-painting or spitting juice on the floor.
 Kilee’s mother, Tammy

 Patchell-Evans, said that before starting the Son-Rise programme, Kilee never responded to her name; now she responds 80 per cent of the time.
 ‘She’s gone from only noticing family faces to being intrigued by new faces.
 She’s just started to use words instead of just saying them.
 She’s expanded her eating habits, she’s potty-trained, and she’s 100 per cent happier,’ Ms Patchell-Evans said.

 Parents and professionals helping children with special needs often have specific agendas: teach the child to talk, use the toilet, eat with utensils, read or perform practical skills.